Annapurna Base Camp short Trek 11 Days

 • Max.
 Altitude2,310m/7,579ft

 The trail passes through a cold and damp bamboo forest.
 We hit the trail ascending steadily with a few steep sections.
-As we reach Himalaya Hotel, the forest opens up and we are exposed to the sun again.
+As we reach Himalaya Hotel, the forest opens up, and we are exposed to the sun again.
 Here, we can enjoy the marvelous views of the glacial river below.
-We move forward and take a steep climb through a dry forest until we reach Hinku Cave.
+We move forward and climb steeply through a dry forest until we reach Hinku Cave.
 The trail takes us closer to the river as we descend.
-Further, we make an ascent to Deurali.
-The Deurali section offers amazing scenery, say the best panorama of the day.
-The sparser vegetation together with magnificent views of the valley, the river below, and the cliffs above with ribbons of waterfalls.

 • AccommodationGuesthouse/Teahouse